 Hogs are nocturnal and patterning them can definitely be an exercise in frustration—in my experience, hogs do what they want, when they want, period.
 Trail cameras can certainly help establish even short-term patterning to, from and in areas providing water and food sources.
 Cameras also identify and verify access and pinch points as well as trails.
 Other information from trail cameras can also be invaluable—sounder sizes, breeding periods, etc.

 Whether your scouting turns up scat, tracks, rooted areas, bedding areas or active trails, mark them on a map, even a hand-drawn map of your hunting area works.
-The information not only helps you determine if your ground is hoggy, it helps you form your hunting strategies.
+The information not only helps you determine if your ground is hoggy, but it also helps you form your hunting strategies.
 In Texas, the information most often lends itself to setting up effective hunting spots near areas of highest activity, as well as how to best access them without being detected.

 As a side note, I scout like I hunt and employ similar measures for both to mitigate my impact on their wildlife routines.
 I work to control my scent and am quiet and always carry optics.
 At a minimum, I carry a pair of good binoculars, preferably with XD (extra-low dispersion) glass like the Sightmark 10×42 Solitude XD.
 As often as possible, I also carry a thermal binocular like the Pulsar Accolade XP50 LRF or Helion XP50 monocular.
 While traditional binos definitely make it easier to spot animals at a distance, thermal imaging binoculars or monoculars expose wildlife in areas with reduced visibility, for example, shadowy areas of dense foliage.
 Heavy thickets or open expanses, there is also no denying thermal’s ability to detect heat signatures we may have missed while entering, scouting or exiting areas.
 When it comes to slipping in and out of an area undetected.
 Thermal is as indispensable when scouting as it is when hunting.